hsinmutsai/personal-web/courses/19springdsa.md

 ## Links ##
  - For most course activities and materials: [NTU COOL](https://cool.ntu.edu.tw)
  - For in-class interaction: [Zuvio](https://irs.zuvio.com.tw)
- - If you'd like to register for the course but not yet enrolled, complete [this form](https://docs.google.com/forms/d/15AoyWyew2q3pMP3-5izzCSecZrn-HnQb8ywbDpuUASU/edit).
+ - If you'd like to register for the course but not yet enrolled, complete [this form](https://docs.google.com/forms/d/15AoyWyew2q3pMP3-5izzCSecZrn-HnQb8ywbDpuUASU/edit) by Feb 19, 23:59.